mbabynames search ✿

 Holland Brooke

-Put "noble and strong" next to "small stream" and you get a name that feels considered.
+Put "wooded land" next to "small stream" and you get a name that feels considered.
 Holland Brooke works on paper and out loud.
 Brooke (1 syllable) provides a firm close after the longer Holland.

 Holland Drew